Batchelor Cornerflow Example#

 fig.savefig(output_folder / 'batchelor_scaling_comparison.png')

 With sufficient computational resources we will see that the MATNEST approach has lowered our assembly costs, though as this is such a small overall part of our wall time it doesn’t make a big impact in this case.
 However, the decreased cost and improved scaling of the iterative solver method (removing the nullspace iteratively) makes a substantial difference to the cost of our solution.
-We provide the output of this notebook using ne = 256, p = 1 and number = 10 in Figure 2.4.6 generated on a dedicated machine using a local conda installation of the software.
+We provide the output of this notebook using ne = 256, p = 1 and number = 10 in Figure 2.4.6 generated on a dedicated machine with a local conda installation of the software.

 Figure 2.4.6 Comparison of scaling results for different solution strategies with ne = 256, p = 1 averaged over number = 10 calculations using a local conda installation of the software on a dedicated machine.